Why Did I Open A Cleaning Service When I Was 19?

 Fast forward to when I was around 23-24, I partnered with the lead developer who built the original software for King of Maids, and we re-designed it to form BookingKoala.

 BookingKoala didn't feel like a business; it felt more like a hobby, one that I never get sick of.
 Each day the software improves, I become more intrigued by it, and so do the people using it.

 Look for opportunities and realize when to capitalize on them.
 Here is an excellent quote to always remember:

 "One of the huge mistakes people make is that they try to force an interest upon themselves.
 You don't choose your passions.
 Your passions choose you." - Jeff Bezos

 By the time I heard this quote, I knew what it had meant.
-I no longer own just a cleaning business; I own a marketing company, a software company, am an investor in several different brands, and now I get to educate others through this blog.
+I no longer own just a cleaning business; I own a software company, am an investor in several different brands, and now I get to educate others through this blog, and my YouTube channel.

 I love being part of all those things now, and I can't wait to see where I end up 20 years from now.